 - Sober living

 Gender and addiction both play important roles in substance abuse treatment and recovery.
 When you struggle with addiction, finding help is the first step towards recovery.
 Northern Illinois Recovery Center is a leading substance abuse treatment facility dedicated to helping you reach your goals and overcoming addiction.
-Call us today at 855.786.1978 to learn more about your treatment options.
+Call us today at 855.786.1978 to learn more about your treatment options from our admissions specialists.